hanhanhan-kim/cold_stage/README.md

 The above data suggests that a gain of magnitude 50 is close to appropriate.
 The steady state temperature is only half a degree or so off from the setpoint.
 We employ a gain of magnitude 50 in our final temperature control system.

- \
- \
- \
-TODO: Add button (support only a single setpoint, probs 4C) or pot (support many setpoints)\
+## To-dos:
+- Add a hardware switch.
-TODO: Add 7-segment display\
+- Add a 7-segment display.
-TODO: Try liquid-cooled Peltier\
+- Try a liquid-cooled Peltier—will raise the price considerably, but may be more appropriate for an everday lab use version.
-TODO: If using liquid-cooled Peltier, think of a cheap way to flow the liquid.
-Probably pond or aquarium pump.\
+- If trying a liquid-cooled Peltier, think of a cheap way to flow the liquid—probably a pond or aquarium pump.
-TODO: Design and mill aluminum plate that has a socket for securing the temperature sensor; screw onto Peltier and use CPU cooling paste\
+- Design and mill an aluminum plate to interface between the insect and Peltier.
+Use CPU cooling paste.
+Feature a socket for securing the temperature sensor.
+Screw the plate onto the Peltier module.
-TODO: Design casing\
-TODO: Design PCB?
+- Design a case to protect the electronics.
+I might want to use a more heat-resistant material.
+- Maybe add some kind of pot to support multiple setpoints
+- Maybe design a PCB—might be more work than it's worthwhile though.
+I would advise soldering components onto a piece of perfboard for now.

 <!-- One of the many reasons the Teensy is great is because it has tons of digital and PWM pins—way more than the Arduino Nano, which despite having a similar form factor, provides less generous pin options.  -->

 <!-- I have a delay(1000) term, which is fine, given how slow my system is.
 But if I want to change the timestep, I can preserve the dynamics by scaling the timestep with the gain. the relationship is:
 gain1 / dt1 = gain2 / dt2 -->